 By: Michael Narkewicz MD, FAAP

-Hepatitis C virus (HVC) is a virus that can cause liver disease.
+Hepatitis C virus (Hep C or HVC) is a virus that can cause liver disease.
 Although most children and adolescents recover from the initial phase of HCV infection, 60-80% of them may develop signs of chronic liver infection.
 This can lead to much more serious liver problems and possibly death.
 Hepatitis C virus is the cause of approximately 10,000 deaths each year in the United States.

 Symptoms of HCV infection